Skip to content

 • Training and certifications: $3,000-8,000 annually to maintain threat detection expertise through courses, certifications (Security+, CySA+, GCIA), and conference attendance

-• Coverage gaps: Risk exposure during nights, weekends, and holidays when staff unavailable.
-The average time to detect a breach without 24/7 monitoring is 277 days according to IBM's 2025 report.
+• Coverage gaps: Risk exposure during nights, weekends, and holidays when staff is unavailable.
+Average breach detection time without 24/7 monitoring is 277 days per IBM's 2026 report.

 • Turnover risk: Recruiting and training replacement security staff when analysts leave (average cybersecurity turnover: 18-24 months, recruitment cost: $15,000-25,000)